Mantua Township, New Jersey: History

+called the Manta or Mantes, lent their name to the Mantua Creek, the township’s namesake, forming its northeastern border.
+There is a widespread belief, including on the township's website, that the name Mantua means "frog" in the Lenape language, though the historical and linguistic evidence contradicts this claim.
+The modern spelling was possibly influenced or derived from Mantua, Italy.

 Mantua Township was formed as a township by an act of the New Jersey Legislature on February 23, 1853, from portions of Greenwich Township.
 Portions of the township were taken to form East Greenwich Township (February 10, 1881) and Pitman (May 24, 1905).
-The township is named after Mantua, Italy or for a Mantua sub-tribe of the Lenape Native Americans.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 16.09 square miles (41.67 km^{2}), including 16.01 square miles (41.45 km^{2}) of land and 0.09 square miles (0.22 km^{2}) of water (0.53%).

 Richwood is an unincorporated community and census-designated place (CDP) located within portions of both Harrison Township and Mantua Township.
 The CDP had a 2010 population of 3,459, of which 3,400 were in Harrison Township and 59 in Mantua Township.
 Other unincorporated communities, localities, and places located partially or completely within the township include Barnsboro, Boodys Mills, Carpenter's Landing, Centre City, Eastlack Corner, Jessups, Manunkachunk, Sewell, and West Landing.

 The township borders Deptford Township, East Greenwich Township, Glassboro, Harrison Township, Pitman, Washington Township, Wenonah, and West Deptford Township.